 Diseases consistent with poor living conditions and poverty continue to plague this forgotten population.
-Over 89% of the surveyed residents describe a non-hygienic environment as the leading cause of health problems.
+Over 89% of the residents surveyed describe a unhygienic environment as the leading cause of health problems.
 These diseases include rheumatic fever, diarrhea, respiratory disease, tuberculosis, infection leading to abscess and kidney disease.
-Other health complaints include impaired vision and hearing, defective limbs, chronic back pain, intestinal worms and sexually transmitted diseases.
+Other health complaints include impaired vision and hearing, chronic back pain, intestinal worms and sexually transmitted diseases.

 According to this study, 61% had sought health care for these problems but when asked if their families received care, 32% responded with “sometimes” or “never.”
 This appears to be due to the inability to afford charges by the for-profit clinics currently serving Bangladesh.
 62% had prescriptions but were unable to afford the cost.